peacebytes/selenium-behave-python/README.md

 ### What is this? ###

-This repository is used for automated functional test of web application.
+This repository is an example for automated functional test of web application.

 Based on:
 - selenium
 - behave
 - python

-* Note: Python version >= 3.7
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update